focusaurus/peterlyons.com-zola/content/problog/2024-05-11-kipra-keyboard.md

 Even the stemcell MCUs I bought recently for the sofles were a giant confusing pain.

 In contrast, these RP2040s are amazing.
 Hold the bootloader button while plugging in USB then release it.
 They show up immediately in your OS as a mounted thumb drive.
 To flash them you copy a `.uf2` file to the root directory and that's it.
+The actual flashing requires zero special software, although compiling a firmware image still requires a working QMK toolset.
 They are fantastic.

 {{ figureflickr(url="https://live.staticflickr.com/65535/53667316384_41a13b6f71_k_d.jpg" caption="soldering pin headers onto this promicro compatible RP2040 MCU") }}